airalab/robonomics-wiki/docs/robonomics-test-network-manual.md

 - Subkey tool, download latest here: https://github.com/airalab/robonomics/releases/
 - 3 servers with root shell.
 Their ip-addresses in the current instruction will be **165.227.171.127**, **159.89.25.75** and **159.89.30.50**

+## Introduction
+In this tutorial, we will first create all key files locally, and then upload them to their corresponding nodes.

 ## Prepare directories
 Download 2 archives from the links above and open the folder with them in the terminal.
 Then create a directory for the project, unpack the archives into it and go to the created folder: